eth-ait/hci-project-group-11/README.md

 <img align="left" width="202" src="img/idea_sensors.jpg">

 <img align="left" width="202" src="img/idea_socialmusic.jpg">

-During prototyping we focussed on the potential features and user interfaces for Teufel's Raumfeld app.
-The goal is to provide an interface to the user to display his current (automatically detected) mood in a readable format and give the user the possbility to adjust it accordingly.
+During the prototyping phase, we focused on the potential features and user interfaces for Teufel's Raumfeld app.
+The goal was to provide an interface to the user to display his current (automatically detected) mood in a readable format and give the user the possbility to adjust the default mood accordingly.

-To represent the mood, we had to first find the right keyword (attributes) that both accurately describe a given mood state and that are understandable to the general user.
+To represent the mood, we had to first find the right keywords (attributes) that both accurately describe a given mood state and that are understandable to a general user.

-Furthermore there are multiple ways to present these settings as an interface for the user.
-For analogy, we looked at the screen brightness settings on a smartphone.
-The inital brightness is detected by the system but the user can still easily interact with a slider to adjust the brightness according to his/her liking.
+Furthermore, there are multiple ways to present these attributes in a user interface.
+We were inspired by the brightness slider setting found in mobile phones - the default brightness is set by the system but the user can still easily interact with a simple 1-dimensional slider to manually adjust the brightness according to his/her liking.

 The first option is to dislay each factor seperately using one-dimensional sliders.
 This way the user can specifically adjust each factor separately but in return might be overwhelmed by the amount of options.

 ![](img/interface2/Folie5.png)

 The second interface uses a navigator in a 2-dimensional grid that can freely be moved around.
 Depending on where on the grid we find ourself, the chosen factors on the axis are taken into consideration according to the distance to the center of the grid.
 This allows for a very fast and easy adjustment but losing out on the option of fine-tuning each factor itself.
 There is also an option to gradually move the slider to the next position to achieve a smooth "mood transition".

 ![](img/interface2/Folie7.png)

-In addition, we want to implement a social feature where the mood state of multiple present people are taken into account to create and/or adjust a playlist that is currently played.
+In addition, we wanted to implement a social feature where the mood state of multiple present people are taken into account to create and/or adjust a playlist that is currently played.
 By extending Teufel's Raumfeld music app and the current mood of the user, the user can perform a gesture with his phone towards a Teufel speaker which then takes the user's mood into account.
 The Raumfeld app will be able to combined data from all the connected user's preferences, analyze signals from the ambient environment, and generate a music playlist of  that matches the general mood of the room.

 ![](img/social_feature.png)

-## Evaluation
+## Evaluating our Social Music Idea

 We conducted two complementary but separate user studies to evaluate the effectiveness of our user-interface ideas in helping music listeners to achieve their goals of finding the right music for them.

 ### First User Study

-In a first iteration we want to find out what factors are used best to help identify a user's mood and how to assign those factors to a given song.
+We first wanted to find out what attributes best identify a user's mood and how best assign those factors to a given song.
+We found that Spotify's public API for music tracks already provide automatically generated values for some attributes, and so we wanted to see how those stacked against user perceptions.

-To do so we set up a survey that first asks the user to select factors which the user associates most with mood.
-This will help us determine which factors we should use on the interface.
+To do so, we set up a survey that first asks the user to select factors which the user associates most with mood.
+We hoped that this would helped us select the attributes we would use in the user interface.

-The second task provided to our respondents requires the user listen to three different songs, and then rate out of 10 for each given music attribute how much they think that the song can be described by the attrivutre.
-For example, a classic piece from Mozart is expected to have a low "dancability" factor.
+The second task provided to our respondents required users listen to three different songs, and then rate out of 10 for each music attribute listed.
+For example, a classic piece from Mozart is expected to have a low "dancability" rating.

 After reading the musical and scientific literature on mood classification (see example [1]), the attribute words we chose to evaluate were:
 - loudness: how loud the track is